daveaneo/pheatherx/ISSUES_AND_FIXES.md

 - Trace shows `isAllowed()` returning `false` for the hook contract

 ### Root Cause
 When FHE operations like `FHE.add()` or `FHE.sub()` create a **new ciphertext**, that new ciphertext needs explicit ACL permissions to be used in subsequent operations.
-The PheatherX contract was missing `FHE.allowThis()` calls after every FHE operation that creates a new encrypted value stored in state.
+The FheatherX contract was missing `FHE.allowThis()` calls after every FHE operation that creates a new encrypted value stored in state.

 ### Analysis
 The FHE ACL (Access Control List) system works as follows: